Frequently Asked Questions (FAQ)

 150+ free lessons in Western & Vedic astrology.
 Hank Friedman's free astrology Lessons

 It depends.
 If the bug report comes with screenshots and a way to replicate the bug, I will fix asap, probably the same day.
-Note that once I deploy it to Apple they can take up to 4 days to release it to the app store.
+Note that once I deploy it to Apple they can take 1-2 days to release it to the app store.
 Usually, it takes about 2 days.

 Given that a natal or horary chart is fixed, how is this possible?
 Easy.
 Just tap the advance in time button once and the chart will change to a transit chart with the same date/time/place of the horary chart.
 Now you can advance/progress the chart in real-time.
 Advance chart in real-timeSee:

 Ask me. firstname.lastname@example.org or email support It may not happen for a few weeks or months, but if it's something that other people would find useful I'm sure it would get implemented.

 For all types of charts.
 Please note Synastry comparison charts are bi-wheels by default as are Antiscia charts.

 Yes, if you mean can the outer wheel be moved (while the inner chart remains stationary) by whatever time scale is chosen.
 For example, if a secondary progressed (Naibod by long) chart is selected as a bi-wheel, the outer chart is progressed using that time scale, as would be expected.
 Apart from Returns and Synastry comparison charts.
 These cannot be animated in that way.
 However, Return charts can be saved (as radix charts) which allows them to be animated.
 Saving a Return chart